Sk8er Boi: Music video

 The music video was directed by Francis Lawrence and premiered on 22 August 2002 on Total Request Live.
 The video shot to number-one on Total Request Live on its second day of the countdown.
 The video was considered the third "Best music video of the decade" in the UK by BT Vision, while Entertainment Tonight Canada ranked the video at number 2 on her "Top 10 Best Music Videos".

 Synopsis

 The video centers around an impromptu concert held by Lavigne in a Los Angeles street intersection.
 It begins by showing several of Lavigne's friends and band members promoting the concert in advance via graffiti, flyers, email and posters.
 Lavigne and her band arrive at the location and begin performing on the roofs of their cars; a crowd quickly gathers.
 Towards the end of the song, police cars and a helicopter arrive to disperse the crowd, while Lavigne uses her guitar to break the car windshield.
-Lavigne then throws the guitar onto the road and looks up at the helicopter, where a shot was taken for the single's artwork.
+Lavigne then throws the guitar onto the road and looks up at the helicopter.

 The impromptu concert was filmed in the intersection of 7th St & S Spring St in Los Angeles on 28 July 2002, after the remainder of the scenes had been completed the previous day.